If someone asks, “Should I get a Music Degree?”, about 95% of the time I will say “No.”

 7)TRANSCRIBE-This is the big one, you have to learn the vocabulary of the language.
 Spend a lot of time with recordings, training your ears, learning licks, chord progressions, phrasing, other people’s solos.

 A college degree is expensive and music is one of those things you don’t necessarily need a degree for, depends on what you want to do.
 As seen above, there is so much one can do without a degree in music in their spare time.
 If you do choose to go for a music degree due to professional reasons, I would say hunt around for a school that has produced some serious players.
-Unfortunately lots of schools are putting out musicians that lack the proper skills to succeed in most music environments.
+Unfortunately lots of schools are putting out musicians that lack the proper skills to succeed in many environments.
+However, it is up to you alone to make sure you get the proper education and training and not some curriculum.